 Today, effective SCRM has a major impact on an organization’s risk and security posture as the supply chain becomes increasingly digitized and supply chain attacks become more common.
 At least 89% of companies have experienced some kind of supplier risk event in the last five years.
 On the flip side, building supply chain resilience can give organizations a competitive advantage in the market, enabling them to prevent the realization of supplier risks and respond to events quickly and decisively.
 In this article, we will outline today’s top risks to the supply chain and review how to strengthen your company’s supply chain risk management response plans.

 What Is Supply Chain Risk Management?

-Supply chain risk management is the process by which an enterprise takes strategic steps to identify, assess, and mitigate all risks in their business’s end-to-end supply chain.
-A supply chain risk management plan implements processes after evaluating both everyday and edge case risks along the supply chain, with the ultimate goal of reducing company vulnerabilities and ensuring continuity of business.
+Supply chain risk management is the process by which an enterprise takes strategic steps to identify, assess, and mitigate all risks in its business’s end-to-end supply chain.
+Since a supply chain consists of all the raw materials and processes by which a product is made and distributed, a disruption in the supply chain can inevitably affect the bottom line.
+A supply chain risk management plan implements processes after evaluating both every day and edge case risks along the supply chain, with the ultimate goal of reducing company vulnerabilities and ensuring the continuity of business.

 Why Is Supply Chain Risk Management Important?

 Proper supply chain management is good for business.
 After all, what is risk management in supply chain optimization about, if not finding efficiencies, cutting costs, and mitigating vulnerabilities?
 Done well, supply chain management works to implement the most streamlined and least expensive supply chain process for your business within your risk tolerance levels.
 Doing a thorough risk assessment is mission critical, as the just-in-time nature of today’s business flows means if any link in the supply chain breaks, the costs can be high in terms of both time and money.